-Prague, Czech Republic – Billa Czech Republic, one of the main chains of supermarkets established in the country, announced that it will cease the sale of plastic bags at the end of the year.
+Prague, Czech Republic – Billa Czech Republic, one of the main chains of supermarkets established in the country, announced (link in Czech) that it will cease the sale of plastic bags at the end of the year.

 The company said it will replace them with recycled paper bags or degradable polypropylene bags and plans to expand, next spring, its assortment of jute and textile bags.
 Customers eager to cut their plastic use will be able to choose between two sizes: bags able to carry loads of 10 kg (for 3.90 CZK) and others, 15 kg (for 6.90 CZK).
 Purchasing bags made of degradable polypropylene will also be available for 29.90 CZK.